 With the rise of the Internet, web resources on statistical matters abound.
 However, it was the lack of a single, coherent and comprehensive Internet resource that was a major stimulus to the current project.
 The present author's book/ebook/website www.spatialanalysisonline.com has been extremely successful in providing information on Geospatial Analysis to a global audience, but its focus on 2- and 3-dimensional spatial problems limits its coverage of statistical topics.
 However, a significant percentage of Internet search requests that lead users to this site involve queries about statistical concepts and techniques, suggesting a broader need for such information in a suitable range of formats, which is what this Handbook attempts to provide.

 A number of notable web-based resources providing information on statistical methods and formulas should be mentioned.
 The first is Eric Weisstein's excellent Mathworld site, which has a large technical section on probability and statistics.
-Secondly there is Wikipedia (Statistics section) - this is a fantastic resource, but is almost by definition not always consistent or entirely independent.
-This is particularly noticeable for topics whose principal or original authorship reflects the individual's area of specialism: social science, physics, biological sciences, mathematics, economics etc, and in some instances their commercial background (e.g. for specific software packages).
+Secondly there is Wikipedia (Statistics section) — this is a fantastic resource, but is almost by definition not always consistent or entirely independent.
+This is particularly noticeable for topics whose principal or original authorship reflects the individual's area of specialism: social science, physics, biological sciences, mathematics, economics etc., and in some instances their commercial background (e.g. for specific software packages).
 Both Mathworld and Wikipedia provide a topic-by-topic structure, with little or no overall guide or flow to direct users through the maze of topics, techniques and tools, although Wikipedia's core structure is very well defined.
 This contrasts with the last two of our recommended websites: the NIST/SEMATECH online Engineering Statistics e-Handbook, and the UCLA Statistics Online Computational Resource (SOCR).
-These latter resources are much closer to our Handbook concept, providing information and guidance on a broad range of topics in a lucid, structured and discursive manner.
-These sites have a further commonality with our project - their use of particular software tools to illustrate many of the techniques and visualizations discussed.
-In the case of NIST/SEMATECH e-Handbook a single software tool is used, Dataplot, which is a fairly basic, free, cross-platform tool developed and maintained by the NIST.
-The UCLA Statistics Online Computational Resource project makes extensive use of interactive Java applets to deliver web-enabled statistical tools.
+These NIST resources are much closer to our Handbook concept, providing information and guidance on a broad range of topics in a lucid, structured and discursive manner.
+The UCLA Statistics Online Computational Resource project made extensive use of interactive Java applets to deliver web-enabled statistical tools, although these are now deprecated.
 The present Handbook references a wider range of software tools to illustrate its materials, including Dataplot, R, SPSS, Excel and XLStat, MATLab, Minitab, SAS/STAT and many others.
 This enables us to provide a broader ranging commentary on the toolsets available, and to compare the facilities and algorithms applied by the different implementations.
 Throughout this Handbook we make extensive reference to functions and examples available in R, MATLab and SPSS in particular.

 [BOX1] Box G E P, Hunter J S, Hunter W G (1978) Statistics for Experimenters: An Introduction to Design, Data Analysis and Model Building.
 J Wiley & Sons, New York.
 The second, extended edition was published in 2005